Cuttputlli

-The film premiered on Disney+ Hotstar on 2 September 2022.
+The film premiered on Disney+ Hotstar on 2 September 2022 and received mixed reviews from critics.

 Plot

 The corpse of 15-year-old student Samiksha, who was brutally murdered, is discovered.
 Arjan Sethi is an aspiring filmmaker who wants to make a film on psychopaths.
-After multiple rejections from film producers and pressure from his family, he becomes a SI in the Himachal Pradesh Police, with the help of his brother-in-law Narinder Singh, a police officer himself.
-While Arjan does have a significant rank, he is treated like a rookie, due to lack of police experience.
+After multiple rejections from film producers and pressure from his family, he becomes an SI in the Himachal Pradesh Police, with the help of his brother-in-law Narinder Singh, a police officer himself.
+While Arjan does have a significant rank, he is treated like a rookie, due to a lack of police experience.
 He moves in with his sister Seema, Narinder, and their daughter Payal.
 Payal gets into trouble in school and asks Arjan for help, so he meets her teacher Divya at school, posing as Payal's father, though soon exposed.
 He also befriends Divya's hearing and speech-impaired niece, Iti.